-She was also an integral part of the Parker v.
-California litigation team that successfully overturned as unconstitutionally vague three controversial state laws regulating the sale of ammunition in California.
+Ms. Barvir has worked on a number of high-profile cases in constitutional law and self-defense civil rights.
+She was an integral part of the Parker v.
+California litigation team that successfully overturned three state laws regulating the sale of ammunition in California.
 Thanks in large part to Ms. Barvir’s appellate advocacy, the trial court decision was upheld by the California Court of Appeal.

 Ms. Barvir graduated magna cum laude from Whittier Law School in 2009, earning her Juris Doctor and Certificate in Legal Writing.
 During law school, she served as Executive Editor of the Whittier Law Review and Treasurer of the Student Bar Association.
 Upon graduation, Ms. Barvir was awarded the Whittier Law School Dean’s Citation Award for Outstanding Leadership and Service to the Law School Community.

 United States Court of Appeals: D.C.
 Circuit (2015), Fourth Circuit (2014), Ninth Circuit (2012), Tenth Circuit (2014)

 United States District Court: Eastern District of California (2012), Northern District of California (2011), Southern District of California (2017)

 California State Bar Association (2010)